-The Pacific Coast Of Australia in 5 Days – Part 1
+The Pacific Coast of Australia in 5 Days – Part 1

 Pack the car and your sense of adventure, drive the kids into the sunset and experience one of the best family-friendly road trips in Australia.

 The scenic Pacific Coast of Australia is arguably the most beautiful route to explore with kids.
-The route includes some of the best NSW beaches, charming small towns, plenty of roadhouses, unlimited adventure experiences and eating options.
+The route includes the best NSW beaches, charming small towns, plenty of roadhouses, unlimited adventure experiences and eating options.

-Must Do From Brisbane to Sydney Road Trip
+Must-Do Brisbane to Sydney Road Trip